Homepage for

 PH4211: Statistical Mechanics

 This is an advanced level course on Statistical and Thermal Physics; it builds on the material learned by students in their first three years.
 The course starts with a review of the formal structure of Statistical Mechanics and Thermodynamics considered from a unified viewpoint.
 There is a brief revision of non-interacting systems.
 Following this the emphasis is on interacting systems.
 First weakly interacting systems are considered, where the interest is in seeing how such interactions cause small deviations from the non-interacting case.
 Following this, systems are examined where interactions lead to drastic changes: namely phase transitions.
-A number of specific examples are considered and these are unified within the Landau theory of phase transitions.
+A number of specific examples is considered and these are unified within the Landau theory of phase transitions.
 The final section of the course considers non-equilibrium systems and the way these evolve towards equilibrium.
-Here fluctuations play a vital role, as is formalised in the Fluctuation-Dissipation theorem.
+Here fluctuations play a vital role, understood in the context of Onsager's Regression Hypothesis, and formalised in the Fluctuation-Dissipation theorem.

 Course Information

-Course Notes These are no longer available as the material is now available in book form - see Book List above.
-Slides of the lectures are available below.
+Course Notes The the material is now available in book form - see Book List above.
+But a very drafty draft version of Edition 2 is available here.

 Past Examination Papers